 College can send your certificates via recorded delivery as a last resort.
-To do so, send a letter to the Exams Office at New College with your full name, date of birth, address, contact number and a cheque made payable to "NCLT" for the appropriate amount to cover postage and administration (£7 UK, £10 Europe, £12 rest of world - all non-refundable).
+To do so, send a letter to the Exams Office at New College with your full name, date of birth, your Learner Number that starts with D, address, contact number and a cheque made payable to "NCLT" for the appropriate amount to cover postage and administration (£7 UK, £10 Europe, £12 rest of world - all non-refundable).
 You should also attach a copy of your photo ID.